 “Sedilia” is now the recognized term for an architectural feature which eighteenth-century English antiquaries found difficult to identify, since these monuments seem no longer to have been used after the Reformation and many of them had been covered up during this period or during the Commonwealth.
 This unfamiliarity explains the appending to Schnebbelie’s explanatory comments of a letter to the SAL from David Wells, a fellow of the Society who is not otherwise known for his antiquarian publications and is best known for the Dutch water garden at his estate in Burbage, Leicestershire.
 In this lengthy communication, Wells refuted the notion that these seats were “confessionaries or confessionals,” and correctly concluded that:

 …these Stone Seats were originally designed for the three officiating priests at solemn mass or vespers; and these priests were of three different dignities, to wit, the celebrant, deacon, and subdeacon, who sate there in at certain intervals of the public worship, or during the performance of some musical anthem; consequently I think they might be called the stalls.
 Moreover, their use must be obvious to any one who has been present at the church ceremonies in catholic countries; where to this day moveable chairs are employed with more conveniency for the same intention.
 (Wells 1790, 5)The term "stalls" was retained by SAL here and in later publications to refer to sedilia, for example, in the article and illustration of the “Stalls in the Church of Upchurch, Kent”, published a few years later in Archaeologia (Denne, 1796, Plate 11, p.
 101).
+The term "sedilia" only came to be used with this specific meaning from the late eighteenth century (Cameron, 2015a).

 Although the illustration of the exquisitely decorated triple sedilia from Chatham is the centerpiece of plate 3.4, the eye is first attracted to the much smaller figure I. This is not only because of its position, but also because it contains five human figures in action.
 Three of these figures represent workers smashing up the roof of the chancel with pick axes.
 This deliberately contrasts with the two gentlemen below, one of whom is pointing to the sedilia.
 These figures are most probably imaginary, but they are nevertheless evocative.
 The viewer of the plate can envisage the feelings of two antiquarian gentlemen, such as Gough and Wells, discussing the decoration of the sedilia and the rib-vaulting and chancel arch with its lozenge motifs above their heads, and deploring their imminent disappearance.

-The demolition of old Chatham church was not in fact an act of wanton vandalism or insensitive modernizing, as subsequently resisted by Gough in the cases of Durham and Salisbury cathedrals.
+The demolition of old Chatham church was arguably not an act of wanton vandalism or insensitive modernizing, as subsequently resisted by Gough in the cases of Durham and Salisbury cathedrals.
 It was rather viewed by contemporaries as a practical necessity, as described in the fourth volume of the octavo edition of Edward Hasted’s The History and Topographical Survey of the County of Kent:

 The east end of the church was all that remained lately of the above mentioned building; the north and south isles being of a more modern date, for the dock and navy establishments here having been so greatly enlarged, the inhabitants became so numerous, that the old church was by no means capable of holding them…. those who resorted to it were much straitened for room, insomuch, that in 1788, the whole of the church was pulled down, excepting the steeple part, and rebuilt with brick on a much larger scale.
 (Hasted 1796, 4.202-203)Schnebbelie’s view of the demolition could nevertheless serve in the context of Vetusta Monumenta as an unspoken symbol of the continuing destruction of medieval building fabric throughout the country.